 Publications and TV

-The Office of Global Programs and the School of Social Work Office of Field Education have a new initiative to strengthen the link between social work with immigrants and refugees and the field of international social work.
+The Office of Global Social Work Programs and the School of Social Work Office of Field Education have a new initiative to strengthen the link between social work with immigrants and refugees and the field of international social work.
 A meeting of New Brunswick leaders working to advance access to services for immigrants and refugees in the New Brunswick area was convened as a forum to discuss potential linkages between field education, social work with immigrants and refugees, and international social work.
 Stronger partnerships with field agencies who serve immigrants and refugees has the potential to expand field opportunities, better utilize the knowledge and skills of agency leaders and staff as a resource for the school, and further advance social work practice with immigrants and refugees as global practice.

 Nancy Schley, Associate Director of Field Education, presented an overview of Rutgers School of Social Work and Rebecca Davis, Director of the Office, provided an overview of international social work.
 MSW intern, Colin Liebtag presented information on the Global Social Service Workforce Alliance (GSSWA), a newly-formed organization to advance the capacity of the social service workforce on a global scale.
 MSW intern, Laura Naughton discussed the bridge between international social work and her field work with immigrant populations.
 Agencies represented included established public and private social service, faith-based and mental health agencies.
 Executive CEOs, immigration attorneys, immigration coordinators, mental health supervisors, clinical directors, homeless outreach staff, and clergy were in attendance.